 On the other hand, it was sad to see the damage from the 100mph winds that knocked down 15 giant sequoias in last January's windstorm.
 The fallen ones were mostly in one small area of the lower grove near the Fallen Monarch.
 They remain lying there, causing closure of the trails in that section.
 There hasn't been time to clear up the lower grove hiking areas and rebuild the walkways.
 At present you have to travel up the road all the way up to the Bachelor and Three Graces instead of hiking the trails.
 Once past that point. the visible damage is less and most of the upper grove is still in good condition.

-Large Sequoia Trees below are the Upper Grove Giant, American Legion, Lafayette, Columbia, Mariposa, & Lincoln trees.
+Large Sequoia Trees below are the Upper Grove Giant, American Legion, Lafayette, Columbia, Mariposa, and Lincoln trees.

-Honorable mention trees below are the Havorford, Galen Clark, Large one above Faithful Couple, Sunset, & General Sheridan trees.
+Honorable mention trees below are the Havorford, Galen Clark, Large one above Faithful Couple, Sunset, and General Sheridan trees.